gitpushnjit/Nested-Parameter-for-Dynamic-Selection/README.md

 1. Collected data from Tableau's sample dataset to create a Dashboard.
 2. Cleaned the data using appropriate methods to make it analyzable.
 3. Made use of Parameters to view various elements.
-4. Used Bump Chart and Geographical Map for the Dashboard
+4. Used Bump Chart and Geographical Map of Canada for the Dashboard.

 Use the following link to view the Dashboard